zankd/stable_diffusion_change_models/README.md

-# Automatic switch/change models with Stable Diffusion Automatic1111 UI + API
+# Automatic switch models with Stable Diffusion Automatic1111 UI + API

-This repository contains Python scripts for automatically generating images from textual prompts using the Automatic1111 API.
+This repository contains a Python script for automatically generating images from textual prompts using the Automatic1111 API.

 # Features